FAQ: 529 College Saving Plans

 May 29, 2020

 We know the Coronavirus has impacted everyone in ways that were unimaginable just a few months ago.
-This post is the fourth in a series designed to help you make the most of this challenging time.
+This post is the fifth in a series designed to help you make the most of this challenging time.
 You can read prior posts in the Coronavirus Resources section of the SWP Blog.

 You save and invest your money to prepare for many life events: retirement, buying a house, and college expenses, to name a few.
 Each event takes place at different stages of your life, which means the time you have to save and prepare for each one varies.
 The closer you are to those events, the more prudent it is to take less risk with your investments because you have less time to recover from a market correction.

 With the recent market volatility, many people are finding that the investment allocation of their 529 accounts is weighted towards high-growth assets — exposing them to more market risk than what they realized.
 With 529 college savings accounts, there is a pretty clear target of when those dollars are needed, and it’s important to make sure the asset allocation accurately reflects how much time before a child goes off to college.
 If it doesn’t, the money saved in a 529 plan may not go as far as it needs to.

 We work with clients to ensure their investments are properly aligned with their goals and their timeframes.
 We build portfolios with exposure to stocks and bonds for optimal growth, and as a child gets closer to college, we adjust the allocation away from stocks and towards bonds, which historically have provided a lower level of risk.